Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Transferable vs. Non-Transferable Home Warranties

 Not every home warranty can be handed off to the next owner.
-Understanding which type you have — and what the rules are — is the first step in a successful transfer.
+Understanding which type you have, and what the rules are, is the first step in a successful transfer.

 What Makes a Warranty Transferable?

 A transferable home warranty is a service contract that explicitly allows the seller to assign their remaining coverage to the buyer at closing.
-Most major home warranty companies support this feature, but it is almost never automatic.
+Most major home warranty companies in 2026 support this feature, but it is almost never automatic.
 The policy must be:

 • Free of open fraud investigations or excessive prior claims